jmoraispk/DeepMIMO/specs.md

         3. 1 matrix of N x 3 (rx_loc.mat)
         4. 1 matrix of M x 3 (tx_loc.mat)
         5. 1 params.mat

+Design principle:
+- we don't include any information that can be easily derived.
+E.g. number of interactions per path = dataset[scene][tx]['inter'] // 10 + 1
+E.g. count nans: number of paths = dataset[scene][tx]['toa']

+We have these in helper functions.

 Storage:
 scene_X_tx_y.mat